 The fit on these pants looks great!
 Even for casual wear.
 Go to the trail straight from the office.
-These pants have an ankle hem cinch cord, secure thigh pocket, and a removable belt.
+These pants have an ankle hem cinch cord, a secure thigh pocket, and a removable belt.

-These offer UV protection, are moisture-wicking and are warm.
+These offer UV protection, are moisture-wicking, and are warm.

 Columbia's Saturday Trail II pants say it all.
 The straight-leg pants offer Omni-shade repellency and sun protection!
 Amazing.
 You have to love the versatility of the pants too.
 The zip-off legs convert to a 10'' inseam short.

 MARMOT's hiking pants are available through Amazon Prime.
-These 100% polyester shorts are ideal for outdoor actives where rain is a concern.
+These 100% polyester shorts are ideal for outdoor activities where rain is a concern.
 The waterproof pants have taped seams to prevent leaks, providing extra protection from rain (or possibly even icy weather conditions).

 A customer gave them a five-star rating and wrote, "I've worn these several times.
 During cold months I wear leggings under it and I'm perfectly warm.
 In warmer months I would feel fine with it on bare skin.
 I've hiked in it in heavy rain and I'm completely dry and not sweaty, so I'm happy with it and the price."

 CAMEL's hiking pants are excellent for the wintertime.
 The water-resistant and scratch-resistant pants have an insulated fleece lining to keep you warm.